Peanut-Butter-OSS/PDF-Marking-Tool/docs/Backlog.md

 ### IMP-25 - Replace deprecated event object
 The unifa_func.js file makes a large number of references to the deprecated event object.
 This should probably be replaced to avoid future issues.

+### IMP-26 - Sidecar XML file containing results
+When finalising the document, write a separate XML file containing the marking data

 ## Implemented (Once a feature is implemented, move it here)